 top of page

 Asma T. Uddin is a professor, author, and lawyer specializing in religious liberty.
-Her recent major publications include When Islam Is Not a Religion (2019); The Politics of Vulnerability (2021); and "Religious Liberty Interest Convergence" in the William & Mary Law Review (2022).
+Her recent major publications include When Islam Is Not a Religion (2019); The Politics of Vulnerability (2021); and numerous scholarly articles utilizing social science theories to map depolarization strategies for the U.S. Supreme Court.

 bottom of page